 Proactive auto suppliers know they must transform their supply chain planning to stay competitive under these changed circumstances.
 That transformation means building the critical capabilities to visualize the state of their business, anticipate disruptions, and respond with agility.
 In doing so, they must transition to a digital operating model that will be the foundation for their future success.

 Marelli, a leading global supplier to the automotive industry, understood the significance of this change.
-In an aim10x webinar titled What the Future Holds: Key Planning Capabilities Automotive Suppliers Will Need in the Next 10 Years, Marelli’s VP of Supply Chain, Jesus Beas, said:
+In an aim10x webinar titled What the Future Holds: Key Planning Capabilities Automotive Suppliers Will Need in the Next 10 Years, Marelli’s former VP of Supply Chain, Jesus Beas, said:

 “We will definitely see changes in our industry in the future, so we need to become ready.
 It is imperative to select the right tools and the right technology partners and work your operational excellence by consolidating your network, methods and procedures to achieve a faster and more agile decision-making process.”